vkbo/makeNovel/README.md

 ## makeNovel

-### NOTE: I am in the process of rewriting this tool from scratch.
-Unfortunately I don't currently have the time for it, so it is left in a half-finished state and is therefore not usable.
+### NOTE: This tool will not be completed.
+I decided to go for a full GUI appliaction instead named novelWriter.

 makeNovel is a tool, written in Python3, to assist in writing novels.
 It is intended to be used with an extended markdown format designed to work with this tool.